tomxiong/docker-baseimage/README.md

 ### Running a command in an existing, running container
-### running bash shell , or running a command inside it, via 'docker exec'
+    running bash shell , or running a command inside it, via 'docker exec'

-Then run the container's bash shell :
+To run the container's bash shell :

     docker exec -it YOUR-CONTAINER-ID /bin/bash